ivoleitao/shadertoy_api/README.md

 Provides a definition of the contracts and entities needed to create a dart client to the Shadertoy API.

 The contracts defined in this library allow the creation of clients to the:
-* **Shadertoy REST API**, wich as presented in the [howto](https://www.shadertoy.com/howto#q2), provides a number of operations that allow the user to browse the shaders currently available with `public+api` privacy settings.
+* **Shadertoy REST API**, which as presented in the [howto](https://www.shadertoy.com/howto#q2), provides a number of operations that allow the user to browse the shaders currently available with `public+api` privacy settings.
 Note that the number of operations available with this API are limited albeit enough for simple browsing usage.
 To start using this type of client a API key should be obtained for a properly registered user on the [apps](https://www.shadertoy.com/myapps) page and the client implementation should support providing it at the time of the construction
 * **Shadertoy Site API**, provides access to the same methods as the previous API but adds more data namely users, playlists, shader comments and website media.
 Not that The shaders returned by this API should are not constrained by the `public+api` privacy settings.
 With that said, the client implementation should support the usage of a suitable user and password providing sign in and out methods or, in alternative, anonymous access.

-Finally, this library defines contracts supporting the creation of data stores thus providing a way to work offline with the donwloaded shaders instead of hitting the REST or Site APIs
+Finally, this library defines contracts supporting the creation of data stores thus providing a way to work offline with the downloaded shaders instead of hitting the REST or Site APIs

-## Capabilties
+## Capabilities

 This package provides a number of operations through two types of clients: